corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Working with arrays is very similar.
 Just as with `JsonArray` there is an `EnumerateArray()` method to iterate the items in the array.

 To see that in action, let's revert to our starting point.
+Delete all the text in Program.cs and replace it with this.

 ```csharp
 using System.Text.Json;